Filing for Bankruptcy in Alberta: What You Need to Know

 4- Will I be able to operate a business if I file for personal bankruptcy in Alberta?

 It may be possible to continue operating your business after filing bankruptcy in Alberta.
-You will need to talk to your license insolvency trustee to obtain permission and comply with all outlined requirements these may include maintaining accurate financial records and reporting your income to your licensed insolvency trustee.
+You will need to talk to your license insolvency trustee to obtain permission and comply with all outlined requirements these may include maintaining accurate financial records and reporting your income to your Licensed Insolvency Trustee.

 Add new comment